gui11aume/CRISPR_screen/README.md

 #### Map gRNAs to exons
 `python map_gRNA_to_exons.py exons.txt file.sam > file.scores`

-#### Example output

-Below is an example of output.

-    sgRNA   gene    count
-    CAGATTCCTCATGTTTGTGC    SNAI2   237
-    GCAGACTTTGCGGCTATGCG    KIF20A  89
-    ACCTGTCAAGCAGTATCCCA    KHDRBS1 86
-    CATGTGCTGGTCCTGTAGGC    OR52B4  69

-The first column is the sequence of the sgRNA.
-The second column is the name of the gene where it maps.
-The third column is the number of reads.

 #### Merge results into a single file
 `python merge_scores.py *.scores > scores.txt`